Menu

 A photo of a series of orange iris bathed in the evening sun.

-Orange iris is a favorite feature bloom of spring.
+This orange iris is a favorite feature bloom of spring.

 A family of trillium bloom in the dappled sun of a spring woodland garden.